 Genesis 1:26-28, Genesis 2:18-25, Matthew 5:16, Matthew 15:18-20, Matthew 19:5-6, Mark 10:6-9, Mark 12:28-31, Luke 6:31, Acts 3:19-21, Romans 1:26-27, Romans 10:9-10, 1 Corinthians 6:9-11, & 18, 1 Corinthians 7:2-5; Ephesians 5:22–33, Philippians 2:14-16, 1 Thessalonians 5:22, & Hebrews 13:4.

 Salvation is a gift from God to man.
 Man can never make up for his sin by self-improvement or good works.
-Only by trusting in Jesus Christ as God’s offer of forgiveness can man be saved from sin’s penalty.
+Only by trusting in Jesus Christ as God’s offer of forgiveness can a person be saved from sin’s penalty.

 Romans 6:23; Ephesians 2:8-9; John 14:6; 1:12; Titus 3:5; Galatians 3:26; Romans 5:1; John 10:29, 2 Timothy 1:12; Hebrews 7:25, 10:10, 14; 1 Peter 1:3-5; John 3:16, 2:25, 5:11-13; Revelation 20:15; 1 Corinthians 15:35-55; Daniel 12:2